nulogy/umlgraph_tool/icg_notes.md

 Each driver implements #supports? to denote if it supports a particular kind of rule fragment.

 There are four scopes: Moves, MovePlans, PickLists, or JobLotsExpiries.

+ProductionParameters has request scope.
+MaterialsValidationConfig has Customer scope and doesn't really change.